-Both bitcoin and gold have emerged from the market disruption associated with COVID-19 as stores of value with the potential to provide great benefits in investment portfolios.
+Both bitcoin and gold have emerged as stores of value after market disruptions associated with COVID-19 and more recently the Russia/Ukraine war.
+Each has the potential to provide lucrative benefits to investment portfolios.

-However, while gold has a long history spanning centuries, bitcoin has been around for just over a decade, leaving some market participants unsure of how to get exposure to this burgeoning market.
+However, while gold has a long history spanning centuries, bitcoin’s existence only covers just over a decade, leaving some market participants unsure of how to get exposure to this burgeoning market.

 Below the Investing News Network presents a list of ways to invest in bitcoin, accompanied where applicable by information on comparable ways to invest in gold.
 If you’re interested in putting money into both (or simply want to know your options), consider this a starting point.

 Click here for a breakdown of ways to invest in physical gold.